 However, neither the merits nor accuracy of the LIFO accounting method have ever been questioned by the U.S. Senate or House of Representatives—repeal is under consideration solely as a revenue generator, not to correct a problem.

-NACS is opposed to any repeal of the LIFO accounting method and is working closely with the Save LIFO coalition to garner support to block this repeal in both the House and Senate.
-The coalition successfully obtained 113 Member signatures on a letter to the Ways and Means Committee Chairman expressing opposition to repeal.
+NACS does not support any repeal of the LIFO accounting method and is working closely with the Save LIFO coalition to garner support to block repeal.
+The coalition successfully obtained 113 signatures from members of Congress on a letter to the Ways and Means Committee chairman expressing opposition to repeal last year.